-According to Adobe Digital Index, “Repeat purchasers also deliver more during economic difficulties.”
-The study showed that the revenue share from repeat buyers in Europe increased by three percent, and fell only by one percent in the US.
+According to Adobe Digital Index, “Repeat purchasers also deliver more during economic difficulties”.
+The study showed that the revenue share from repeat buyers in Europe increased by 3%, and fell only by 1% in the US.

 9. Seasonal Sales Do Better with Repeat Buyers

-The Adobe study also showed that loyalty program customers bought 25 percent more per purchase during holidays and other seasonal sales.
-Meanwhile, first-time buyers only bought four to 17 percent more per purchase.
+The Adobe study also showed that loyalty program customers bought 25% more per purchase during holidays and other seasonal sales.
+Meanwhile, first-time buyers only bought 4% to 17% more per purchase.

 10. Loyalty Program Customers Convert Better